As communities suffer, local officials struggle to disburse federal aid. Now, a deadline looms.

 Some local governments were told they would get federal funds to reimburse them for virus-related costs they paid for initially.
 But poorer cities, especially, said they lacked the money to do that.

-Hard-hit Newark, for example, might have to shelve a $6 million plan to provide housing for the homeless, said chief operations officer Natasha Rogers.
+Hard-hit Newark, for example, might have to shelve a $6 million plan to provide housing for the homeless, said Chief Operations Officer Natasha Rogers.
 Officials in East St. Louis, Ill., where a shuttered casino is costing the government millions, could barely afford to front $1.1 million for public safety, for which it will be reimbursed.
-But dramatic shortfalls mean that unless there is more stimulus money and it is directly allocated, public-safety workers could be laid off, said city manager Brooke Smith.
+But dramatic shortfalls mean that unless there is more stimulus money and it is directly allocated, public-safety workers could be laid off, said City Manager Brooke Smith.

 “Crime doesn’t stop and fires still happen,” Smith said.
 “For us it is about maintaining the services we had before.”